spiral/docs/components/views.md

 ?>
 ```

-Spiral Compiler ships with multiple pre-create processors used to simplify view files:
+Spiral Compiler comes with multiple pre-created processors which can be used to simplify the view files:

 | Processor                                    | Description
 | ---                                          | ---
 | Spiral\Views\Processors\ExpressionsProcessor | Runs few expressions defined in it's options, the most notable one @{variable} will replace it's value with cache dependency (read below).
-| Spiral\Views\Processors\TranslateProcessor   | Replace `[[string]]` with their translations using active language, result are cached and depends on view cache dependencies (read below).
+| Spiral\Views\Processors\TranslateProcessor   | Replace `[[string]]` with their translations using active language, result are cached and depend on view cache dependencies (read below).
 | Spiral\Views\Processors\TemplateProcessor    | Spiral templates allows user to inherit view layouts, create virual tags and much more.
 See [Templater] (/templater/overview.md).
 | Spiral\Views\Processors\EvaluateProcessor    | Executes PHP blocks marked with #compile comment, used to perform some layout related code which does not depends on user input or view variables.
 | Spiral\Views\Processors\PrettifyProcessor    | Removes emply view lines and spaces in some tag attributes.

 ## Cache and Cache Dependencies
-Default spiral compiler uses cache configuration declared in view config, you can disable cache in development enviroment to get view updates immidiatelly, however it might slow down your application a lot (really a LOT):
+The default spiral compiler uses a cache configuration declared in the view config.
+You can disable the cache in your development environment to see view updates immediately.
+However, it might drastically slow down your application:

 ```php
 'cache'        => [